pandey-ankit/WebLogic-Basic-Lab/README.md

 ![](images/27.png)

-- Select the Database Driver as **“Oracle Driver (Thin) for Service Connection; Version: Any”** and click on **Next**.
+m.
+Select the Database Driver as **“Oracle Driver (Thin) for Service Connection; Version: Any”** and click on **Next**.

 ![](images/28.png)

-- Leave Default on Next Screen and click on **Next**.
+n.
+Leave Default on Next Screen and click on **Next**.

 ![](images/29.png)

-- Collect the following information from Connection String in the Oracle Database Page.
+o.
+Collect the following information from Connection String in the Oracle Database Page.

 > If **mydb.sub06110437450.ankitvcn.oraclevcn.com:1521/DBWLS_phx16j.sub06110437450.ankitvcn.oraclevcn.com** is your connection string, then it is in  <**HostName**>:1521/<**DBName**> format.So in this case **Hostname** is *mydb.sub06110437450.ankitvcn.oraclevcn.com* and **DBName** is *DBWLS_phx16j.sub06110437450.ankitvcn.oraclevcn.com*.
 So please find out your own **HostName** and **DBName** from your connection string.
 Please look out your own Database Connection tab, below image is just for showing you what is your **HostName** and **DBName**.